Living Pictures: Victorians on Film (Online)

 Topics include:

-By the end of this experience, you will have explored the exquisite, restored prints from the BFI’s Victorian collection.
-You will examine objects from the V&A archives which show the lead up to and development of the film age.
+By the end of this unique learning experience, you will have explored the exquisite, restored prints from the BFI’s Victorian collection.
+You will examine a range of objects from the V&A archives that give insight into the multi-media world of the late Victorian period, and the emergence of film.

 photo